photodow/MDD/README.md

 	<li>Ties into an API of your choice (Good API Review, Directory,  and Idea Site)</li>
 	<li>If Data Storage is necessary for your app use Firebase or Local Storage.
 (Other options require approval)</li>
 </ul>

-Instructions
-===

-<a href="http://photodow.github.io/MDD/" target="_blank">Click Here</a> to launch the mobile application.

-You may need to login/create your LinkedIn account upon arriving.

 Technology
 ===